 What Is A Colander?

 A colander is a bowl-shaped kitchen utensil, typically with a flat-bottom stand and a pair of handles.
-Colanders have bigger holes than strainers and are useful for draining pasta, rinsing meat, and washing produce.
+It has bigger holes than strainers and is useful for draining cooked pasta water, rinsing meat, and washing produce.
+Perfect for anyone who likes to cook pasta or rinse fruits and vegetables.
 Colanders are offered in various sizes but feature sizable drainage holes.
 The different bowl sizes allow colanders to separate liquids from small items (such as berries) and large items (such as tomatoes).

 Filtration Level Of Colanders

-The larger holes on colanders offer moderate filtration, separating liquids from large foods.
+The larger holes on colanders offer moderate filtration, separating liquids from large foods like cooked pasta or steamed vegetables.
 Some colanders are sold with a stainless steel mesh insert, allowing the colander to filter liquid from small food particles.

 When To Use A Colander